 Recording student payments and reductions in the Direct Loan Program

-If, through its return calculation, a school determines that a student has received an overpayment of Direct Loan funds, the school should reduce the student’s award/disbursements by making a downward adjustment in COD.
+If, through its return calculation, a school determines that a student has received an overpayment of Direct Loan funds, the school should reduce the student’s ward/disbursements by making a downward adjustment in the COD System.